Atoms, Elements and Compounds

-All atoms have the same number of protons and electrons.
+All atoms will always have the same number of protons as they do electrons.
 This is because atoms are neutral, and this is achieved by having the same number of positive charges (protons) and negative charges (electrons).

 Isotopes are different forms of the same element, they have:

 - the same atomic number (same number of protons and electrons)

 - a different mass number (different number of neutrons)

 Not all atoms have a whole number mass.
 Chlorine, as an example, has a recorded mass of 35.5.
 This is because we have to take the masses of all an element's isotopes into account.

 We can use the percentage abundances (how common it is) and the isotopes' masses in the equation below to calculate a relative atomic mass.